tc39/proposal-decimal/README.md

 These special values are exposed as ordinary Decimal values rather than causing exceptions, so that computation can continue in exceptional conditions.

+Decimal does not expose information about trailing zeroes.
+Thus, "1.20" is valid syntax, but there is no way to distinguish 1.20 from 1.2: equality compares mathematical values (so `1.20` and `1.2` are equal), and `toString` always renders a normalized String.
+Crucially, this is a guarantee about what Decimal *exposes*, not a requirement on how a value is *stored*.
+An implementation is free to keep values unnormalized internally — preserving trailing zeroes — and to normalize only on the way out, when rendering a String or comparing values.
+A motto that captures this is "normalize on the way out".

-Decimal canonicalizes when converting to strings and after performing arithmetic operations.
-This means that Decimals do not expose information about trailing zeroes.
-Thus, "1.20" is valid syntax, but there is no way to distinguish 1.20 from 1.2.
-This is a deliberate omission from the capabilities defined by IEEE 754 Decimal128: trailing zeroes are display precision, not arithmetic, and tracking them is precisely the job of [Amount](https://github.com/tc39/proposal-amount).
+This hybrid stance is deliberate.
+Mike Cowlishaw, an author of IEEE 754's decimal arithmetic, explains in the [Decimal Arithmetic FAQ](https://speleotrove.com/decimal/decifaq4.html) why decimal arithmetic is typically performed *unnormalized*: addition and subtraction often need no alignment shifts, the coefficient and exponent computations stay independent, and results match what users expect from manual calculation.
+Because Decimal never exposes whether a value is normalized, an implementation can reap essentially all of those benefits (mainly performance) without forcing callers to reason about trailing zeroes.
+Not exposing trailing zeroes is, in turn, a deliberate omission from the capabilities defined by IEEE 754: trailing zeroes are display precision, not arithmetic, and tracking them is precisely the job of [Amount](https://github.com/tc39/proposal-amount).
 (Relatedly, the [keep trailing zeroes proposal](https://github.com/tc39/proposal-intl-keep-trailing-zeros), now at Stage 3, ensures that `Intl` does not silently strip trailing zeroes when formatting digit strings.)

 ### Operator semantics